iox/vagranthobo/README.md

 vagranthobo
 ===========

-A simple setup with Hobo and Vagrant
+This is a simple example setup with Hobo and Vagrant.
+You will need to have Vagrant (http://www.vagrantup.com/) and a provider (Virtualbox, Vmware) installed.

-Set up a Virtual Ubuntu 12.04 with ruby 2.0, the latest Hobo and sqlite:
+First, set up a Virtual Ubuntu 12.04 with ruby 2.0, the latest Hobo and sqlite (it will take some minutes):

     git clone git@github.com:iox/vagranthobo.git
     cd vagranthobo
     vagrant up

-And create a Hobo app:
+Then create a Hobo app:

     vagrant ssh
     cd /vagrant